Click here to register for the 2024 Move’n’Groove!

 Schedule and Map

 Four bands in total will entertain Move’n’Groove participants.
-Registration is not required to enjoy the music!
-Three bands will be located around the 5K course to entertain participants and spectators starting at 10 AM and ending at 11:45 AM.
-The fourth band will entertain everyone after the team costume contest from 1-2:30 PM on the Memorial Park stage.
+Registration is not required to enjoy the music — spectators are welcome!
 See the numbered “groove symbols” on the map for the location of each band described on the bands page.

-5K course: The flat, square, 5K course loops six times around the four streets encircling Albany High and Memorial Park: Thousand Oaks, Carmel, Portland and (Northbound) Key Route.
+5K course: The flat, square, 5K course loops six times around the four streets encircling Albany High and Memorial Park in a clockwise direction: Thousand Oaks, Carmel, Portland and (Northbound) Key Route.
+Participants will wear a race bib that will detect their overall time, but not each lap — so will need to keep track of their own lap count!
+The finish line is located just across the street from the starting line on Pomona Ave.
 Here’s a Strava segment showing the start & finish and elevation profile.
 The route will be closed to all vehicle traffic and parking.
 For safety, the inside lane is designated for race participants only, which will offer the best view of the bands.
 Detailed course map is provided below.

-Participants in the 5K line up 15 minutes before the start of their event in the alley way next to the AHS gym, and in accordance to their estimated pace, with the fastest participants (wave A) closest to the exit onto Thousand Oaks.
+Participants in the 5K will line up just after the start of the kids-only race at 9:45AM in the alley way next to the AHS gym, and in accordance to their estimated pace, with the fastest participants (wave A) closest to the exit onto Thousand Oaks.
 Subsequent waves will leave on the minute.
 Strollers and wheelchair participants will start with the walk/run wave according to their pace.
 A detailed schedule is listed below the map.

 Event day packet pick up